The Gospel of John Chapter 16 is the third of four chapters where Jesus teaches his disciples after the Last Supper.

 Answer the questions below from the Gospel of John, Chapter 16.

-1. At the start of the Gospel of John Chapter 16 Jesus says “These things have I spoken unto you, that ye should not be offended.”
+1. At the start of this chapter of the Gospel of John, Jesus says “These things have I spoken unto you, that ye should not be offended.”
 Jesus was probably referring to everything he told them after Judas Iscariot left.

 List three things, from the Gospel of John Chapters 13, 14 and 15 (one from each) that Jesus told them that might have helped them to not be offended.

 2. Who was put out of the synagogue and who was afraid to be put out of the synagogue earlier in the Gospel of John?

 3. Why does the Holy Spirit convict the world?

 2. How are sin, righteousness, and judgment related?

 3. From verses 13 and 14, list three things Jesus tells the disciples about the Holy Spirit.

 1. From reading verses 16 through 18, what were the 2 things about which the disciples were confused regarding Jesus’ sayings?
 What was it that Jesus said that confused them?